 20 Which he wrought in Christ, when he raised him from the dead, and set him at his own right hand in the heavenly places,

 21 Far above all principality, and power, and might, and dominion, and every name that is named, not only in this world, but also in that which is to come: (Ephesians 1:20-21)

 15 And having spoiled principalities and powers, he made a shew of them openly, triumphing over them in it.
 (Colossians 2:15)

-In the following account, it has been presumed that the evil “prince of the kingdom of Persia,” and the “prince of Grecia” were fallen angels, but they very well may have been past rulers of those countries, who were highly revered in life and/or death.
+In the following account, it is presumed that the evil “prince of the kingdom of Persia,” and the “prince of Grecia” were fallen angels, but they very well may have been past rulers of those countries, who were highly revered in life and idolized after death.
 Those who venerated them in life would most likely follow them in death, increasing their dominions there.

 12 Then said he unto me, Fear not, Daniel: for from the first day that thou didst set thine heart to understand, and to chasten thyself before thy God, thy words were heard, and I am come for thy words.